econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 ## Indirect Inference Implemented: the Method of Simulated Moments

-We are particularly interested in finding the optimal post-retirement choices, both for the rate of spending and for portfolio allocation between safe and risky assets.
+Because of this paper's focus on the drawdown failure, we are particularly interested in finding the optimal post-retirement choices, both for the rate of spending and for portfolio allocation between safe and risky assets.
 The "method of simulated moments" finds the parameters that make the model's simulated moments (statistics), like the median wealth and the median portfolio share, match the corresponding empirical facts as closely as possible.

 Consider an empirical moment $q_i$ where $i \in \{1,...,N\}$ and the corresponding simulated moment $\hat{q}_i(\theta)$, where $\theta $ is the vector of parameters that we are interested in estimating.